-Helping individuals with disabilities for more than 50 years with educational, residential, vocational and day services for children and adults ages 5 and older.
+Helping individuals with disabilities for 60 years with educational, residential, vocational and day services for children and adults ages 5 and older.

 School programs include: functional academics; speech therapy; psychological, psychiatric, social work, counseling and case management; assistive technology; physical and occupational therapy; vocational and transitional services; and intensive collaborative programs designed for students within the Autism Spectrum.

 Benedictine Adult Services is a residential and vocational program for adults ages 22 to 60+ who live in the community or in group homes with peers and continue to work within the Benedictine vocational program.

 Benedictine is a fully approved, non-sectarian service provider caring for individuals with special needs without regard to racial, ethnic, or religious background, on Maryland’s Eastern Shore.

 We were scheduled to gather this weekend to celebrate Benedictine’s 60th anniversary.
 In light of the current crisis our plans have obviously changed.
 Now, more than ever, we need positive ...
 Read More

 A message from Spring Benefit Event Co-Chairs: We’re sad to announce today that our Spring Benefit and all related activities scheduled for the weekend of April 24-25 have been cancelled.
 Many ...
 Read More

 UPDATE: June 18, 2020 Our Commitment to Safety COVID-19 Response Since the beginning of the COVID-19 crisis Benedictine has acted quickly to modify our policies and procedures based on the ...
 Read More

 BALTIMORE, Md., (Dec.
 11, 2019) – Maryland Works, Inc. named Elizabeth “Betsy” Partridge Employee of the Year during the organization’s 12th Annual Employment Awards Luncheon at the BWI Marriott in ...
 Read More